wp-plugins/what-did-they-say/readme.txt

 Language tags are from the subtag registry at [http://www.langtag.net/](http://www.langtag.net/).

+Thanks to @mindfaucet, @Frumph, and @ChibiJen for early testing and bug reporting.

 == Changelog ==

+= 0.9.1 =
+* Bugfixes for transcript submission and theme editor global variable name collision.
+* Improved transcript submission feedback.
+* Improved support for working with and previewing transcript filters.
 = 0.9 =
 * Initial release, primarily for testing purposes.